thomascrha/pipelam/README.md

 # pipelam

-A lightweight overlay volume/backlight/progress/anything hugely inspired and based on [wob](https://github.com/francma/wob) for wlroots based compositors.
+A lightweight GTK4-based notification system for displaying text, images, and progress bars in wlroots compositors.
+Featuring queue, replace, and overlay display modes, pipelam is inspired by [wob](https://github.com/francma/wob).

 ## Features